Salem Third-Party Claims Attorney for Injured Workers

 From our law offices in Salem, Oregon, the lawyers at Elmer & Brunot, PC, protect and defend residents throughout Northwest Oregon who are injured in their capacity as employees by negligent third parties.

-Examples of Third-Party Accidents
+What Are Examples of Third-Party Accidents?

 A variety of work accidents may lead to a third-party lawsuit in addition to an employee's Workers' Compensation claim.